danchoihecode/Online-Book-Store/README.md

 # Online-Book-Store
+- In the assets/fonts folder, unzip the file themify-icons-font
 - Download Xampp (Includes Apache and MySQL)
 - Run Xampp, on the Apache line, go to the config file httpd.conf and change the port to 88
 - Go to PHPMyAdmin: http://localhost:88/phpmyadmin/